MayamaTakeshi/redmine_rt/README.md

 bundle install
 ```

-The you need to setup your redmine server:
+Then you need to setup your redmine server:
   Administration -> Authentication ->
     "Autologin" must be enabled.
   Administration -> Settings -> API